A library for crafting native audio plugins as simply as possible.

 You have to understand that Dplug is a part-time operation, from people who spend much more time working on and releasing plug-ins.

-Dplug is there to support existing products and building companies around them, not to be beta software and make empty promises.
-Being stable and bug-free is much more important to us than implementing every possible feature.
+Dplug is there to support existing products and building commercial companies around them, not to be beta software and make empty promises.
+Being stable and bug-free is much more important to us than implement every possible feature.

 Politically, it's very often than enhancements get postponed in favour of product development, so please be patient!